Updated May 2019

 Age range: 9 months to 6 years (or up to 48 lbs)

-Yepp offers the Maxi Easyfit seat to mount on your rear rack, provided you already have one that is sturdy.
-This is a quality seat with a 5-point safety harness, a safety lock and soft shoulder pads, with easy installation and on/off.
+The Yepp Nexxt Maxi is a quality seat with a 5-point safety harness which features a magnetic childproof buckle, a safety lock and soft shoulder pads, with easy installation and on/off.

 Don’t have a rear rack?
 No problem.
-The Yepp Maxi is similar to the Yepp Maxi Easyfit, but meant for mounting on seat posts between 28-45 mm in diameter.
-The Yepp Maxi comes with a seat post adapter and, like the Easyfit, you can choose from many different colors.
+The Yepp Maxi is similar to the Yepp Nexxt Maxi, but meant for mounting on seat posts between 28-45 mm in diameter. *The Yepp Maxi comes with a seat post adapter.

 Do make sure to check that your bike has 4.5” of seat tube to mount the seat on before buying!